eeyribas/Sensor-Viewers/README.md

 # Sensor-Viewers
-Sensor Viewer applications where measurements taken from the sensor or sensors are displayed.
+Sensor Viewer applications where measurements taken from one or more sensors are displayed.
-In Sensor Viewer applications, there are features for displaying and viewing measurement data taken from the sensor.
+These applications include functionalities such as visualizing the data received from the sensors and performing various calculations based on that data.
-The Sensor Viewer applications include two versions: mid-level and advanced.
-They are classified according to their interface designs.
+Sensor Viewer applications are offered in two different versions—mid-level and advanced—based on their interface designs.

-Images related to Sensor Viewer applications can be viewed from the 'Outputs' folder.
-The application is coded in C++ programming language.
-The Qt Widget framework is used as the interface.
+Programming Language: C++ Programming Language

+Framework: Qt6 (Version: Qt 6.3.2)

-C++ IDE: Qt
+IDE: Qt Creator 8.0.1

-C++ Interface: Qt Widget
+Interface Tools: Qt Widget

-C++ Framework: Qt-5 Framework

-Interface Images: "Outputs" Folder
+Interface Images: The “outputs” folder inside the applications contains images related to the user interface.